christc4/ploomb/README.md

 # ploomb <sub>(plumbing in Linux)</sub>

+this is a POSIX script for 'plumbing' text as search queries to websites

 ## What is plumbing?

 Plumbing is a mechanism for passing messages between applications.
 It has a customizable set of rules (see `plumb(6)`) to process incoming messages and dispatch them to target applications.